4x3lpri3t0/7moreLanguages7weeks/README.md

 Lua is a dynamically typed language intended for use as an extension or scripting language, and is compact enough to fit on a variety of host platforms.

-In video game development, Lua is widely used as a scripting language by game programmers, perhaps due to its perceived easiness to embed, fast execution, and short learning curve.
+In video game development, *Lua is widely used as a scripting language by game programmers*, perhaps due to its perceived easiness to embed, fast execution, and short learning curve.

 [lua]: /images/lua.png